-- (4) A ruling on establishment of guardianship gives the guardian the right to represent the person under guardianship. - (5) If the court establishes guardianship for managing all the affairs of a person under guardianship or if the scope of duties of a guardian is extended in such manner, the person under guardianship is also deemed to be without active legal capacity within the meaning of the right to vote, and he or she loses his or her right to vote.
+- (4) A ruling on establishment of guardianship gives the guardian the right to represent the person under guardianship. - (5) If a court establishes guardianship for managing all the affairs of a person under guardianship or if the scope of duties of a guardian is extended in such manner, the person under guardianship is also deemed to be without active legal capacity with regard to the right to vote, and he or she loses his or her right to vote.
+[RT I, 22.01.2016, 7 entry into force 01.02.2016]